 - Stick to the basics: Don’t use more photos than you really need, even if there are thousands of beautiful pictures.

 - Write alternative text: Remember to enter the alt texts for search engines.
-For a brief description of the respective image is enough.
-(This is how it works for: Creator, Dolphin).

 - Use cliché stock photos: We’ve all seen those five stock photos that have been used a thousand times.
 Or scenes that look staged … awkward.
 Avoid these at all costs.